Aquastation/Aquastation/README.md

 ### MacOS

-> I don't know anybody using MacOS to test this, but it's probably roughly the same steps as Linux
+> I don't know anybody using macOS to test this, but it's probably roughly the same steps as Linux

 ## License